-The CAUL Urban Wildlife app allows observations of bell frogs and flying foxes.
-Future releases will include other species.
+The CAUL Urban Wildlife app allows observations of bell frogs, beneficial insects and flying foxes.

-You can record sightings of bell frogs and flying foxes, view all of your previous records, and see a map of where other citizen scientists have recorded sightings in your area.
+You can record sightings of bell frogs, beneficial insects and flying foxes, view all of your previous records, and see a map of where other citizen scientists have recorded sightings in your area.
 Users from all states and territories in Australia can participate.